Tsukemen: History

 Tsukemen was invented in 1961 by Kazuo Yamagishi (1935–2015), who owned Taishoken restaurant, a well-known ramen restaurant in Tokyo, Japan.
 In 1961, Yamagishi added the dish to his restaurant's fare using the name "special morisoba", which consisted of "cold soba noodles with soup for dipping."
 At the time, it was priced at 40 yen, and the dish soon became very popular at Taishoken restaurants.
 As of 2015, over 100 Taishoken restaurants exist in Japan.

 In recent years (circa 2000–present), tsukemen has become a very popular dish in Tokyo and throughout Japan, and several restaurants now exist in the country that purvey it exclusively.

 Tsukemen is also served in restaurants in the United States and in other countries.
 In recent years (circa 2013–present), Tsukemen has become a popular dish in some ramen shops in Los Angeles.
-Conversely, in other areas of the U.S., such as Chicago, the dish is uncommon and rarely served in restaurants.
+Conversely, in other areas of the U.S., such as Chicago (which has a thriving, highly regarded ramen scene as of 2026), the dish is uncommon and rarely served in restaurants.